-At one end of the spectrum, you will have cars advertised as still being covered by their new car warranty, while at the other end you will see cars being advertised and sold with no warranty given at all.
+At one end of the spectrum, you will have near-new used cars that are still covered by their new car warranty, while at the other end you will see cars being advertised and sold with no warranty given at all.
 In between is a bewildering variety of used car warranty offers which have different meanings and consequences for car buyers.

-A warranty is a form of additional insurance cover against certain faults, over and above your statutory rights.
+A warranty is a form of insurance cover against certain faults the car may develop, over and above your statutory rights.
 It does not override or replace your rights under the Consumer Rights Act, but it covers a wider range of faults which would not be acceptable reasons for rejecting the car altogether.

-There are a few different types of warranty which may apply to the used car you are buying, and it is important to know which applies to you.
+There are several different types of warranty that may apply to the used car you are buying, and it is important to know which applies to you.

 New car warranty